Practices of Daylighting

-Research in Daylighting focuses on increasing how much natural light we can use in buildings, so as to decrease energy consumption for lighting, heating and cooling, improve comfort and well-being, generate aesthetical value, and provide a connection to the outside.
+Research in daylighting focuses on increasing how much natural light we can use in buildings, so as to decrease energy consumption for lighting, heating, and cooling, improve comfort and well-being, generate aesthetic value, and provide a connection to the outside.

 Daylighting is the practice of placing windows, other openings, and reflective surfaces so that sunlight (direct or indirect) can provide effective internal lighting.
 Particular attention is given to daylighting while designing a building when the aim is to maximize visual comfort or to reduce energy use.

 Windows are the most common way to admit daylight into a space.
 Their vertical orientation means that they selectively admit sunlight and diffuse daylight at different times of the day and year.
 Therefore, windows on multiple orientations must usually be combined to produce the right mix of light for the building, depending on the climate and latitude.

 Another important element in creating daylighting is the use of clerestory windows.
 These are high, vertically placed windows.
 They can be used to increase direct solar gain when oriented towards the equator.
 When facing toward the sun, clerestories and other windows may admit unacceptable glare.